 There are two variables to indicate when a prescribed medicine was first taken (used), as reported by the household respondent.
 They are the following: RXBEGMM denotes the month in which a person first started taking a medication, and RXBEGYRX reflects the year in which a person first started taking a medicine.
 These "first taken" questions are only asked the first time a prescription is mentioned by the household respondent.
 These questions are not asked about refills of the prescription in subsequent rounds.
-Values are carried forward from prior rounds for all medications.
-Users should also note that the value -14 (not yet used or taken) is not relevant for refills.
+Values, including Not Yet Used or Taken (-14), are carried forward from prior rounds for all medications.
 The variable DRUGIDX (see Section 2.6.1) can be used to determine whether a medication was reported in a prior round.
-For purposes of confidentiality, RXBEGYRX may be bottom-coded at 1935.
+For purposes of confidentiality, RXBEGYRX was bottom-coded at 1937.